AI Knows Best? The Paradox of Expertise, AI-Reliance, and Performance in Educational Tutoring Decision-Making Tasks: Discussion

-Moreover, we observed notable differences between experienced tutors (``experts'') and non-tutors recruited from Prolific (``novices'').
-Novices were more inclined to trust the AI’s suggestions, leading to higher overall accuracy but greater \emph{over-reliance} when the AI was wrong.
-Conversely, they demonstrated fewer \emph{under-reliance} errors when the AI was correct.
-In other words, novices consistently “followed” the AI—an approach that performs well overall if the AI maintains a high baseline accuracy.
-Experts, by contrast, occasionally under-relied on correct AI suggestions, reflecting skepticism or a sense of confidence in their own expertise.
-These findings align with prior research indicating that novices tend to rely on AI more \cite{morrison2023impact}.
-Future efforts in designing human-AI collaboration systems should, therefore, account for users’ varying levels of expertise and adapt explanation strategies to balance trust and skepticism accordingly.
+We also observed notable differences between non-tutors recruited from Prolific (``\textbf{novices}'') and experienced tutors (``\textbf{experts}''). \textbf{Novices} showed a stronger tendency to trust AI suggestions, which increased their overall accuracy but also made them more vulnerable to over-reliance when the AI was incorrect.
+This pattern aligns with prior findings \cite{morrison2023impact}. \textbf{Experts}, by contrast, were more skeptical and sometimes overrode correct AI suggestions, leading to under-reliance errors.
+This pattern suggests that in educational decision-making contexts, domain expertise may increase confidence in one’s own judgment, even in cases where the AI is reliably correct and does better than a human alone.
+This pattern differs from earlier studies in non-educational contexts \cite{morrison2023impact}.
+Future efforts in designing human-AI collaboration systems in education should, therefore, account for users’ varying levels of expertise and self-efficacy, and adapt explanation strategies to balance trust and skepticism accordingly.